This post originally appeared on VICE UK.

-Later, a guy who introduced himself as "party-boy Patrick" had a sneaky zipped up slot in his sweatband, which he assured me had, at one point earlier, been brimming with pills.
-A guy slouching opposite him just yelled: "Weed in a sleeping bag!" vaguely in my direction.
+Later, a guy who introduced himself as "party-boy Patrick" had a sneaky zipped-up slot in his sweatband, which he assured me had, at one point earlier, been brimming with pills.
+A guy slouching opposite him yelled, "Weed in a sleeping bag!"

 The most ingenious, however, came from a 21-year-old woman from Kent.
-"What I do is take a tampon in a plastic case, cut it in half and empty out the inside," she explained to me, exactly like a Blue Peter presenter.
+"What I do is take a tampon in a plastic case, cut it in half, and empty out the inside," she explained to me.
 "Then all you need to do is fill in the bottom half with cotton wool and place your drugs in the middle, before topping it up with more cotton wool and resealing with an iron."

-In a real "here's one I made earlier moment", she dived into a tent behind us to show us what she meant.
+In a real "here's one I made earlier moment," she dove into a tent behind us to show what she meant.

-By the time I stopped marvelling at her creativity, the sun had started to set.
+By the time I stopped marveling at her creativity, the sun had started to set.
 No longer were drugs hidden or stashed in secret; darkness was cover enough.
-One guy decided he didn't even need to lock the portaloo he was in, leaning out to offer me a bump of MDMA off a debit card (which I declined, of course).
+One guy decided he didn't even need to lock the port-a-potty he was in, leaning out to offer me a bump of MDMA off a debit card (which I declined, of course).

 What seemed most concerning to me wasn't the fact that people were taking drugs at Bestival.
-Go to any British festival – or nightclub, or park, or house party, or suburban bus stop – during the long summer season, and you'll be confronted with an extremely similar sight.
+Go to any festival—or nightclub, or park, or house party, or suburban bus stop—during the long summer season, and you'll be confronted with an extremely similar sight.
 People will continue to take drugs at every festival going; it's a reality that's out of the hands of promoters and the police.

-However, how safe we are when we take these substance is an issue that authorities can very much have an impact on.
-While experienced drug takers knew how to slip in their own supply, it was the most vulnerable – first-time users and younger people – who on the most part told me they were unwilling or unable to take the risk of bringing their own supplies in, and so were more likely to buy a mystery pill off some guy called Chaz stumbling through their campsite in flip-flops and shouting "pills pills pills".
-With the number of deaths at British festivals sitting at an alarmingly high rate, we've all got a responsibility to make sure there's a change of direction.
+However, how safe we are when we take these substances is an issue that authorities can very much have an impact on.
+While experienced drug takers knew how to slip in their own supply, it was the most vulnerable—first-time users and younger people—who, for the most part, told me they were unwilling or unable to take the risk of bringing their own supplies in, and so were more likely to buy a mystery pill off some guy called Chaz stumbling through their campsite in flip-flops and shouting "pills, pills, pills."
+With the number of deaths at British festivals sitting at an alarmingly high rate, we all have a responsibility to make sure there's a change of direction.